 - Cut as you go.
 When serving fudge, I cut off only as many squares as we plan to eat at once.
 That way the rest of the fudge stays soft and fresh, without drying out.
 Remember, you can always cut more!

 - Garnish.
 Do what I did and set aside a few pecan halves to press into the top of the fudge before it sets.
-This is especially useful if you’re serving it alongside other fudges and want to be SURE everyone knows it’s butter pecan fudge!
+This is especially useful if you’re serving it alongside other fudges and want to be SURE everyone knows what flavor is what.

 More Fudge Recipes